 eScripts for common ongoing medications reviewed by an AHPRA-registered doctor and sent to your phone.

-The whole process is designed to replace the 90-minute round trip to a GP clinic with a 2-minute form and a same-day review.
-You start at /request by choosing what you need — certificate, prescription, or consultation — and walk through a structured intake that mirrors the questions a GP would ask in the consulting room.
+The whole process is designed to replace the 90-minute round trip to a GP clinic with a secure form and doctor review.
+You start at /request by choosing what you need - certificate, prescription, or consultation - and walk through a structured intake that mirrors the questions a GP would ask in the consulting room.
 Because the intake is conditional on your answers, a repeat prescription for a long-term medication will ask a different set of questions to a new consultation about a persistent cough.
 Every answer goes into an encrypted record that only the treating doctor sees.

 Once you submit, the request lands in a doctor's queue.
 They open it, read your full history, and make a decision.
-For straightforward requests, they approve and the system generates the deliverable — a PDF medical certificate or an eScript — which you receive by email and SMS.
+For straightforward requests, they approve and the system generates the deliverable - a PDF medical certificate or an eScript - which you receive by email and SMS.
 For more complex cases, the doctor may send you a message asking a clarifying question, or offer a brief phone call at no extra charge.
 If they decline, the decision is always explained and you're refunded automatically.
-There is no hidden AI step and no outsourcing of clinical decisions — it's a queue of real GPs working through real patients.
+There is no hidden AI step and no outsourcing of clinical decisions - it's a queue of real doctors working through real patients.

 When a prescription is approved, your eScript token arrives on your phone as a QR code.
 You walk into any pharmacy in Australia - Chemist Warehouse, Priceline, TerryWhite, your local independent - hand over the token, and collect the medication. eScripts are federally regulated under the Electronic Prescriptions programme and work identically to a paper script at every participating pharmacy in the country, which is essentially all of them.